imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

 Right now, we just focus on building the view.

-## The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/visualization/ViewFactory.java' label='ViewFactory' %}.
+## The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/visualization/ViewFactory.java ' label='ViewFactory ' %}.

 The factory itself has nothing particular.
 On top of the TrackMateModule methods, it just has a method to instantiate the view it controls: